-Under the law, competent government officials can issue written orders or summon persons to make statements or deliver documents.
-Government officials also have the power to seize documents with a proper search warrant as provided for in Section 69 of the Criminal Procedure Code of Thailand.
+Under law, competent government officials can issue written orders or summon persons to provide statements or deliver documents.
+Government officials also have the power to seize documents with a proper search warrant.

 7.3 Are there any protections against production or seizure that the company can assert for any types of documents?
 For example, does Thailand recognise any privileges protecting documents prepared by attorneys or communications with attorneys?
 Do Thailand's labour laws protect personal documents of employees, even if located in company files?